joseterrera/markov-machine/readme.md

 ### Explaining markov to a non-tech person:
 Imagine you have a text in a language that you don't understand, and you need to render a new paragrah with the words from that original text.
 How would you render a 'realistic paragragh', something that, even though it is gibberish, almost sounds correct?
-I never understood much Chomsky's grammatic theories, but I always remember this sentence 'Colorless green ideas sleep furiously'.
-So, we want to somehow recreate something like that.
+I never understood much Chomsky's grammatic theories, but I always remember this sentence 'Colorless green ideas sleep furiously' and thinking to myself, in what context it could actually mean something?
+So, we want to somehow recreate some beautiful random gibberish.

 We will want to create an object that shows each word and what words can follow that word.
 So, for the sentence 'the cat in the hat', we would break it down like this, the left side we call it a key, and the right side we call it values: